ethereum/consensus-specs/specs/_features/eip6110/light-client/sync-protocol.md

-# Deneb Light Client -- Sync Protocol
+# EIP-6110 Light Client -- Sync Protocol

 **Notice**: This document is a work-in-progress for researchers and implementers.